Economics - M.A.E.

 Students selecting the internship must also complete an additional Economics (ECON) elective for total 6 credit hours.

 Students may select any graduate-level Economics (ECON) courses subject to these restrictions: (1) all choices must have the approval of the graduate coordinator; and (2) maximum 3 credit hours may be at the 50000 level.

-Students may select any graduate-level Economics (ECON) courses subject to these restrictions: (1) all choices must have the approval of the graduate coordinator; (2) maximum 3 credit hours at the 50000 level; and (3) students must complete a minimum 15 credit hours of economics courses other than those in independent study and research (ECON 62096, ECON 62098, etc.).
+Students may select any graduate-level Economics (ECON) or Finance (FIN) courses subject to these restrictions: (1) all choices must have the approval of the graduate coordinator; (2) maximum 6 credit hours at the 50000 level.

 - Students entering the program will be expected to have completed undergraduate courses in intermediate microeconomic and macroeconomic theory, differential calculus and statistics.
 Any deficiencies must be made up before the start of the program.
 These background courses do not count toward the 30 credit hours required for the M.A.E. degree.